 I now walk back to the ball and now….
 YES!
 You have probably guessed it; it is the time for the “BRUSH & LOOK”.
 I start doing some practice swings and if possible in the same lie conditions as where my ball is.
 This will help me to feel what the impact on the ground should be like on the actual shot.

 I will make as realistic a practice swing as possible with a confident brush of the ground that feels so real that there could have almost been a ball struck.
 During these 2, 3 or 4 brushes I want to work out the required backswing length that will allow me to commit to my brush impact without over hitting the shot.
-Hopefully I can quickly build the feel that these realistic practice chips will send my ball into the imaginary hula-hoop.
+Hopefully I can quickly build the feel that this realistic practice for playing chip shots will send my ball into the imaginary hula-hoop.

 When I carry out a brush I want to notice that I see and feel the ground being impacted upon (Freddie Couples refers to this in his long game as “Looking for your divots”).
 This means I am training my eyes to wait and watch the all important impact take place.